topquark22/morseR24/README.md

 ### Device ID setting

-The morse24 supports two device IDs, selected by a jumper on pin A5.
+The sketch supports two device IDs, selected by a jumper on pin A5.
 See the code for more details.

 ### Power setting